December 26, 1947: The day reigning Wimbledon and US Nationals champ Jack Kramer played his first professional match

 - Jack Kramer: the reigning Wimbledon and US Nationals champion

 Jack Kramer was born in 1921 in Las Vegas, Nevada.
 Known for his great serve and powerful forehand, he was the U.S. Junior champion in 1936, but it wasn’t until after the war that he achieved his first notable Grand Slam results.
 He won the US Nationals, known as the US Open today, in 1946 and 1947, as well as Wimbledon in 1947.
 After his second title at Forest Hills, where he beat Frank Parker (4-6, 2-6, 6-1, 6-0, 6-3), he signed his first professional contract in November with promoter Jack Harris and his professional debut was scheduled for December 26, against Bobby Riggs at Madison Square Garden.

 - Bobby Riggs: the best amateur player in the world who went on to dominate the pro tour

-The venue: Madison Square Garden in New York City
+The Place: Madison Square Garden in New York City

-The facts: despite the worst snowstorm in New York history, crowds pack the stands to watch Jack Kramer vs Bobby RIggs
+The facts: Despite the worst snowstorm in New York history, crowds pack the stands to watch Kramer vs Riggs

 In late 1947, Jack Kramer, who had shown his worth as an amateur player by winning two consecutive Grand Slam titles, made his professional debut after signing his first contract with Jack Harris.
 Harris planned a match tour against Bobby Riggs, and the first episode of that tour was scheduled to take place at Madison Square Garden in New York City.